myIsleofWight's Fave Foodie Pub Walks

 Bembridge – Crab and Lobster

-The Garlic Farm has recently made walkways around their farmland and you can pick up a map, which includes some of the amazing heritage of the site, for 20p in the Garlic Farm shop.
+One of the oldest and most historic pubs on the Island, The Pointer Inn is located in the heart of Newchurch village and is renowned for its fabulous locally sourced food.
+Make sure you try their signature dish, Newchurch Pie; short crust pastry pie, filled with Isle of Wight lamb shank meat, spinach, house potatoes & vegetables.
+Behind the bar, they’re just as passionate about first-class fare, holding the coveted Master Cellarman award.
+After a fine feed pop up the road to the Garlic Farm and explore the walkways around their farmland (you can pick up a map, which includes some of the amazing heritage of the site, for 20p in the Garlic Farm shop).
 Trails are around the fields and through the woodland, with garlic and asparagus growing alongside you, and in the summer one field holds a maize maze.
 If you’re feeling lazy you can opt for the tractor and trailer ride instead.
-Back at the Garlic Farm restaurant/café you can sample some of the farm’s produce – you don’t have to sample the garlic but there are plenty of dishes that include it and you can sit inside or out on the large patio.

 18 May 2016